top of page

 Senior curriculum

-We aim to provide students with a body of essential knowledge, concepts and applications of information, communication and computer systems; equip students with problem-solving and communication skills, and encourage them to think critically and creatively; nurture students into competent, effective, discriminating, ethical and confident users of ICT to support their lifelong learning; and ultimately provide students opportunities to appreciate the impacts of ICT on our knowledge-based society to nurture positive values and attitudes towards this area.
+Following the HKDSE ICT curriculum, our aim is to provide students with a comprehensive understanding of essential knowledge, concepts, and applications of information, communication, and computer systems.
+We strive to equip students with problem-solving and communication skills, while encouraging them to think critically and creatively.
+Our goal is to develop students into competent, effective, discerning, ethical, and confident users of ICT, supporting their lifelong learning.
+Additionally, we provide students with opportunities to appreciate the impact of ICT on our knowledge-based society, fostering positive values and attitudes towards this field.

 Outside the Classroom